Robustness in Wireless Distributed Learning: An Information-Theoretic Analysis: Simulations

-Comparing the test accuracy in the inference process, the model trained in the robust training framework outperforms the baseline.
-We credit the improvement to the explicit consideration of information regularization during the training process, which enhances the model's generalization ability to various channel conditions.
-In our experiment, the channel capacity at an SNR of 10dB is approximately 3.46 bit/symbol.
-The conventional communication system requires a rate of 3 bit/symbol for error-free transmission.
+Comparing the test accuracy during the inference process, the model trained in the robust training framework outperforms the baselines.
+We credit the improvement to the explicit consideration of information regularization during the training process, which enhances the model's generalization ability under various channel conditions.
+In our experiment, the channel capacity at an SNR of 10 dB is approximately 3.46 bit/symbol.
+Constrained by Shannon's channel capacity, the conventional communication system can achieve error-free transmission at rates up to 3 bit/symbol.
+Meanwhile, we statistically compute the task outage probability $p_e$.
+By taking $\epsilon=p_e$, we calculate the task-aware $\epsilon$-capacity in \cref{equ:max_rate}, which is noted in the figures.
 The simulation results indicate that the proposed framework achieves higher task accuracy up to the rate of 4 bit/symbol, enabling the learning model to transmit at a rate beyond the Shannon capacity while maintaining inference accuracy.
 It demonstrates that we could leverage the intrinsic robustness within wireless distributed learning for higher communication efficiency while maintaining the inference performance.
-Therefore, the proposed robust training framework could effectively enhance the robustness of wireless distributed learning, thereby exploiting this robustness to transcend the Shannon capacity.
-However, it is worth noting that the task accuracy for both the proposed and vanilla methods declines rapidly at high transmission rates above 4 bit/symbol.
-In some cases, the proposed framework may even underperform compared to the vanilla method.
+Therefore, the proposed robust training framework can effectively enhance the robustness of wireless distributed learning, thereby exploiting this robustness to transcend the Shannon capacity.
+However, it is worth noting that the task accuracy for all three methods declines rapidly at high transmission rates above 4 bit/symbol.
+In some cases, the proposed framework may even underperform compared to the baselines.
 This is because the transmission rate exceeds the proposed task-aware $\epsilon$-capacity, leading to a high task outage probability.
-Such a scenario is outside the scope of this study, which primarily focuses on theoretically exploring the task-aware transmission upper limit that slightly exceeds the Shannon capacity by leveraging the robustness in wireless distributed learning.
+Such a scenario is beyond the scope of this study, which primarily focuses on theoretically exploring the task-aware transmission upper limit that slightly exceeds the Shannon capacity by leveraging the robustness in wireless distributed learning.